General Terms and Conditions Coinmerce B.V.

 10.7 The (lending) functionality is offered by Coinmerce, but is actually performed by (a) third party (parties), to be designated by Coinmerce.
 For this reason, Coinmerce itself is not involved in or responsible for the activities carried out by the third party/parties concerned through the lending functionality on behalf of the User, let alone for the consequences thereof.
 The User is aware of this and accepts these risks when using the lending functionality.

-11.1 The Coinmerce Coins, which are offered exclusively by Coinmerce, can only be used within the Coinmerce Platform for purposes to be determined by Coinmerce.
+11.1 The Coinmerce Credits, which are offered exclusively by Coinmerce, can only be used within the Coinmerce Platform for purposes to be determined by Coinmerce.

-11.2 The Coinmerce Coins may be obtained by the User:
+11.2 The Coinmerce Credits may be obtained by the User:

 - when selling Cryptocurrencies;